kevinpurdy/kevinpurdy.github.io/_posts/2015-07-07-system-shock.markdown

 layout: post
 title: Fighting My Own Personal SHODAN
 published: true
-excerpt: In which the author becomes a different person while fighting an all-powerful enemy: a Gateway PC from the early 1990s.
+excerpt: In which the author is changed in fighting his enemy: a 1990s Gateway PC
 ---

 _This was originally a pitch to write a book about _System Shock_.
 It is now a slightly fragmented note about how a video game changed who I was and what I would become.
 Enjoy._